|

 Also know as replication.
 The petitioner's response to the "return"

-or replication.
-If the reviewing court has not set a briefing schedule,
+reply or replication.
+If the reviewing court has not set a briefing

-the reply must be filed within 15 days after the return is filed.
+schedule, the reply must be filed within 15 days after the return

 Restitution after reversal